taekyunk/mmex2/README.md

 finance manager and you can find and download from [here](https://www.moneymanagerex.org/)

-For instance, MMEX has the following benefits
+For instance, MMEX has the following benefits:

 - It is freeware and open source
-- It is available in multiple platform (e.g. PC and Android).
+- It is available on multiple platform (e.g. PC, Linux, and Android).
 - The database is in SQLite format

 This package is built for my personal use to create reports of my